JackGConrad/JackGConrad.github.io/index.md

     </td>
     <td>
     <p align="left" width="500">
-    Focus on a broad range of technical applications involving AI and ML for textual data.
+    <sub><sup>Focus on a broad range of technical applications involving AI and ML for textual data.
 Delivered critical artifacts and infrastructure for research and business directed projects across a diverse spectrum of domains.
 Published more than 50 peer reviewed research papers and has eight patents.
 Past president of the International Association for Artificial Intelligence and Law (IAAIL.org).
 8 years of service on Executive Committee.
-Areas of AI expertise include research in the fields of information retrieval, natural language processing, data mining, named entity resolution, clustering.
+Areas of AI expertise include research in the fields of information retrieval, natural language processing, data mining, named entity resolution, clustering.</sup></sub>
     </p>
     </td>
     <td>